What it's like to be a deaf teenager during a pandemic | CBC News

 What it's like to be a deaf teenager during a pandemic

-Alicia Mbesha and Kaï Haché share about challenges and importance of community
+Alicia Mbesha and Kaï Haché talk about challenges and importance of community

 What's it like being deaf or hard of hearing in a pandemic?
-CBC Ottawa reached out to two teenagers at a school in Ottawa's west end to understand their experience.
+CBC Ottawa reached out to two teenagers at a school in Ottawa to understand their experience.

 Consortium Centre Jules-Léger teaches students from kindergarten to high school who are deaf, blind, deafblind, as well as those with learning disabilities.
 Because it is the only school in Canada outside Quebec that teaches students in French and using Quebec Sign Language (LSQ), many students live on campus.